solidify-project/engine/_help/src/Pages/folders-structure.md

     config.yaml
 ```

-Inside `engine` folder there will be all the binaries for Solidify Engine.
+Inside `engine` folder there will be all binaries for Solidify Engine.

-Inside `src` folder there will be all the source files for the project.
+Inside `src` folder there will be all source files for the project.
 This folder structure is more complicated and will be described in a dedicated section later.

 Inside `www` folder there will be all pre-rendered files of website project.
 Solidify Engine will use this folder as a default output folder.